 Student recitals are given frequently throughout the year.
-These recitals are recitations, dramatic reading, story-telling, delivery of orations, and reading of essays.
-The materal used in the programmes is selected from the best literature, and adapted to the taste, talent, ability, or need of the pupil.
+These recitals are recitations, dramatic readings, story-telling, delivery of orations, and reading of essays.
+The material used in the programmes is selected from the best literature, and adapted to the taste, talent, ability, or need of the pupil.

 The value of such drill and effort in giving to the student confidence, a strong presence, an assured bearing, as well as added ease and facility in expression, is readily acknowledged.
-Incidentally, his aquaintance with literature is broadened and his taste in reading improved.
+Incidentally, his acquaintance with literature is broadened and his taste in reading improved.

-Among the subjects of the programmes that have been given, are-"Group of Stories, with Apologies to "The Wayside Inn"; "Selected Poems from Longfellow"; "Stories and Poems from the Works of Rudyard Kipling"; "Sonny, and Other Stories of Children"; "Scenes from Schiller, Shakesphere, and the Bible"; "Parsifal"; "Tannhauser."
+Among the subjects of the programmes that have been given, are-"Group of Stories, with Apologies to 'The Wayside Inn'"; "Selected Poems from Longfellow"; "Stories and Poems from the Works of Rudyard Kipling"; "Sonny, and Other Stories of Children"; "Scenes from Schiller, Shakespeare, and the Bible": "Parsifal": "Tannhauser"; "Scenes from Dickens"; "Scenes from 'Katharine and Petruchio' (arranged from Shakespeare's 'The Taming of the Shrew')"; "Short Stories and Scenes from Kipling and Barrie."
 At the end of each year a play is presented with the accessories of appropriate costume and scenery.
-Shakespeare's "A Midsummer-Night's Dream," Sheridan's "The Rivals," Goldsmith's "She Stoops to Conquer," and Sheridan's "The School for Scandal," have been given in the past.
+Shakespeare's "A Midsummer-Night's Dream," Sheridan's "The Rivals," Goldsmith's "She Stoops to Conquer," and Sheridan's "The School for Scandal," have been given.
+The class of 1907 will present Shakespeare's "As You Like It."